 Remember: connections can create more connections.
 By finding those contacts who already are aware of your business and connecting with them, you are showing interest in them.
 That is the inbound way.

-Being a "groupie" on LinkedIn is not a bad thing, since 53% of users are in 10 or more groups.
+Being a "groupie" on LinkedIn is not a bad thing, since 53 percent of users are in 10 or more groups.
 When you are a part of a group you can connect with like-minded professionals and potential clients in need of your services.